Tackling Copyright Issues in AI Image Generation Through Originality Estimation and Genericization: Related works

 \section{Related works}

 \paragraph{Quantification of copyright protection}

 Researchers have recently explored the application of computational methods to copyright legal issues.
-For example, a framework for testing substantial similarity based on Kolmogorov-Levin complexity has been proposed.\supercite{scheffler2022} The potential of machine learning to bring objectivity to the substantial similarity test has also been recognized in the legal literature.\supercite{tu2021} While a deep-learning-based method for measuring creativity has been suggested,\supercite{franceschelli2022} such methods can only be effective for our purposes if they align with the framework of copyright law.
-More recently, the ability of generative models to capture the distribution of expressions in a massive dataset has been considered promising for measuring originality.\supercite{hacohen2024,hacohen2024similarities} In this context, a method involving text inversion and reconstructing the original image from the resulting text tokens has been discussed as a means to measure the originality of images.\supercite{hacohen2024} This paper contributes to the literature by introducing a general and interpretable mathematical formula for quantifying the level of originality, which is consistent with the legal framework and can be practically estimated using generative models.
+For example, a computational framework for testing substantial similarity based on Kolmogorov-Levin complexity has been proposed.\supercite{scheffler2022} Furthermore, the potential of machine learning to bring objectivity to the substantial similarity test has also been recognized in the legal literature.\supercite{tu2021} Relatedly, a deep-learning-based method for measuring creativity has been suggested,\supercite{franceschelli2022} but without alignment to the framework of copyright law in mind.
+More recently, the ability of generative models to capture the distribution of expressions in a massive dataset has been considered promising for measuring originality.\supercite{hacohen2024,hacohen2024similarities,haviv2024imageworththousandwords} In this context, a method involving text inversion and reconstructing the original image from the resulting text tokens has been discussed as a means to measure the originality of images.\supercite{hacohen2024,haviv2024imageworththousandwords} This paper contributes to the literature by introducing a novel metric for quantifying the level of originality, which is consistent with the legal framework and can be practically estimated using generative models.

 \paragraph{Mitigation of copyright concerns of generative models}